niklasramo/eventti/README.md

     - `"throw"`: as the name suggests an error will be thrown.
   - Optional.
 Defaults to `"add"` if omitted.
 - **createId** &nbsp;&mdash;&nbsp; `(listener) => string | number | symbol | bigint | Function | Object`
   - A function which is used to create listener ids.
 By default Eventti uses `Symbol()` to create unique ids, but you can provide your own function if you want to use something else.
+Receives the listener callback as the first (and only) argument.
   - Optional.
-Defaults to `Symbol` if omitted.
+Defaults to `() => Symbol()` if omitted.

 ```ts
 import { Emitter, EmitterDedupeMode } from 'eventti';